-Probation
+Arts Probation

 The faculty evaluates students each term for professional growth in their major.
 Any student not demonstrating sufficient progress may be placed on probation.
 Students who, at the end of the probation period, have not improved, may not be invited to continue in the program.
-College students in a degree program must also meet the standards outlined for progress in their academic work.
+College students in a degree program must also meet the standards outlined for progress in their academic work (see Undergraduate Academic Probation, below).
 Individual standards for each area are as follows: